Are You Barking Mad? Pet Custody Disputes in Australia

 We are just like you; we have pets of our own and we love them to bits!
 That’s precisely why we fight so hard to get you the best possible result.

-If you are concerned about what will happen to your ‘fur baby’ after separation, or any other family law issue, contact us now to schedule an initial consultation with one of family lawyers to discuss how we can assist you resolve your dispute.
-Alternatively, book your appointment online.
+If you are concerned about what will happen to your ‘fur baby’ after separation, or any other family law issue, contact us now to schedule an initial consultation with one of our family lawyers to discuss how we can assist you to resolve your dispute.